ujjwalmishra/iot-fault-detection/README.md

 ## Sub Tasks
 * Create python script to merge faulty and baseline data with/without labels.
 Script should be able to take a merge window parameter.
 MW will be number of samples in a slot.
 Final data will be merged dataset with having MW samples from each dataset file.
 It should be shuffles around MW as well.
-Output should be two files: with label and without label.
+Output should be two files: with label and without label - chandhya
 * Setup tsdb(influxdb) - **Raja**
 * Create python script to read data without/with labels and store in influxdb - **Raja**
 * Create python script to read a sequence of data in random TW chunks from influxdb.